 I am Helen and I'm the Chair of Governors at Tyntesfield.
 Originally I was a parent governor for several years and vice chair for the two years prior to the school establishing Inspiring Learners Multi-Academy Trust.
 I am now Chair of both local governing bodies within our Trust and it is a role I thoroughly enjoy.
 Since then, I have been very excited to see the continued growth and development of Tyntesfield and am delighted to be continuing on the school's journey.

 I am also parent governor at Sale Grammar School.

 My background is in nursing, working for the NHS as ward sister, however after the birth of my third child I became a full time stay at home mum.
-My association with Tyntesfield started 12 years ago when my eldest daughter started in nursery.
-My youngest is now in her final year and I am immensely proud of everything all three of my children have achieved whilst pupils at this school.
+My association with Tyntesfield started in 2006 when my eldest daughter started in Nursery.
+My youngest has now left Tyntesfield and I am immensely proud of everything all three of my children have achieved whilst pupils at this school.

 For me, it has always been important that school is more than just a place of learning.
 It’s a community that we can all be part of.
 Support and friendship are key and are exemplified by Tyntesfield.

 I seem to have been involved with Tyntesfield Primary School for a long time now.
 My son started attending the nursery in 2004 and both he and his younger sister went through from nursery to Year 6 at Tyntesfield.
 They both thrived in their time in the school.

 Though they have both now moved on to secondary school I was keen to continue in my role as governor.
 I started initially as a parent governor and when this period of office ended I was given the opportunity to continue as a co-opted governor.